Module created April 2017

 This resource is suitable for GPs, community pharmacists, care workers, in fact anyone who may come in contact with a person complaining of oral symptoms.

-This resource was co-authored by Dr Ilona Johnson Senior Clinical Lecturer and Honorary Consultant in Dental Public Health, and Dr Christopher Price Deputy Director Revalidation Support Unit and a GP in Cwmbran, with thanks to Dr Mary Wilson and Professor Michael Lewis for contributing material to this resource.
+This resource was co-authored by Dr Ilona Johnson Senior Clinical Lecturer and Honorary Consultant in Dental Public Health, and Dr Christopher Price Head of Revalidation Support Unit HEIW and a GP in Cwmbran, with thanks to Dr Mary Wilson and Professor Michael Lewis for contributing material to this resource.